ECMWFCode4Earth/challenges_2020/README.md

 <br>

 #### Note
 <font size="8pt">1) *Successful projects under Stream 1) and Stream 2) will be eligible to a stipend of £5000 and if applicable, to apply for AWS or WEkEO cloud credits.
 Please see the detailed challenge descriptions for more details.
-Terms and Conditions apply.*</font><br>
+[Terms and Conditions](http://esowc.ecmwf.int/terms-and-conditions) apply.*</font><br>
 <font size="8pt">2) *Under Stream 3) you are eligible to apply for AWS cloud credits only.
-Terms and Conditions apply.*</font>
+[Terms and Conditions](http://esowc.ecmwf.int/terms-and-conditions) apply.*</font>

 <br>

 ## How it works

 ### 1. Application period: 27 Jan - 22 Apr 2020
 Browse through the [ESoWC 2020 challenges](https://github.com/esowc/challenges_2020/issues) or develop your own project idea.
-You have time until 22 April 2020 to submit your proposal. <br> Take advantage of Github, ask questions and tailor your submission, together with the mentors of the challenge.
+You have time until 22 April 2020 to submit your proposal. <br> Take advantage of GitHub, ask questions and tailor your submission, together with the mentors of the challenge.

 ##### Some tips on what makes a good proposal:
 - it is **well structured and precise**